sachsbl/segmental/README.md

 Tensorflow/Keras distributions.
 Segmental can be run as a CLI, but is also Dockerized and can be run as a Flask app in a Docker container.
 The goal of this project is to provide an example of how to productionize the latest Deep Learning tech, and provide a QuickStart example for people interested in this approach.
-I do not claim that the segmentation results are that amazing, but the model can be re-trained to provide better results and the framework provided will still work well.
+I do not claim that the segmentation results are perfect, but the model can be re-trained to provide better results and the framework provided should still work well.

 Network/Model